Logiqx/gps-details/docs/devices/coros/thoughts/README.md

 The COROS APEX 4 (42 mm and 46 mm) was released in Oct 2025, and the specification suggests that COROS may have switched to a different GNSS chipset.
 This adds uncertainty around the performance, and we have already seen that change is not always for the better.

 My expectation is that the bugs present on the APEX Pro, VERTIX, APEX 2 Pro, VERTIX 2, and VERTIX 2S will still be present in the APEX 4.
-Establishing whether this is the case is rather time consuming though, and not an endeavour that I have undertaken to this day.
+Establishing whether this is the case is rather time consuming though, and not an activity that I have undertaken as yet.